Three Approaches to Solving the Autonomous Vehicle Orientation Problem

 3. The Volkswagen Approach

 Another approach to autonomy in driving is (counter-intuitively) not focusing so much on making cars smarter to adapt to their environment, but rather creating smarter environments.
 This eases the burden on vehicles to be able to figure out all the uncertain elements in their environment.
 In this scenario, the environment would alert the vehicle of changing surroundings and let them know with a higher precision what the surrounding conditions are.
 Think construction cones that can tell an incoming car where exactly the construction area is and where the temporary lanes are.
+Even though, some of these test cars might need a repair and company employees may perform a car repair with no money!

 Volkswagen (VW) has been hard at work to establish themselves as a pioneer in Vehicle-to-everything (V2X).
 VW announced that all 2019 vehicles will be shipped with a full V2X suite of capabilities.
 Another move in Vehicle-to-Infrastructure (V2I) testing of smart traffic lights by VW was in collaboration with Siemens in their hometown of Wolfsburg, Germany.
 The partnership is testing smart traffic lights in real-world settings.